Landcruiser87/compare_abstracts/README.md

 # Project Todo list

 ### Possible modeling paths
-1. Clustering
+1. Clustering Tab
+2. LLM Summarization Tab
-2. Gemma / Bert embedding
+3. Gemma / Bert embedding
    1. tsne
    2. Look at first two components to find the subject topics that are most in variation.